vicenteakira/BentoMyProject/README.md

 ------

 _The bento emoji is copyrighted under Apple's terms and conditions.
-This emoji is not used for commercial purposes, it just helps integrate it well with macOS_
+This emoji is not used for commercial purposes, it just helps integrate the app well with macOS_